-Public/private/multilateral: Public-private partnership
+Funding source: Public-private partnership

-- The Cabeolica Wind Project involves 30 turbines in four wind farms on Boa Vista, Sao Vicente, Sal, and Santiago islands. - The farm on Santiago Island, the site of the largest of the four wind farms, was the first put into operation in September 2011. - It was developed, commissioned and deployed by InfraCo Africa, a multi-government funded, privately managed company.
+- The Cabeolica Wind Project involves 30 turbines in four wind farms on Boa Vista, Sao Vicente, Sal and Santiago islands.
+As a result of the project, an additional 50 000 citizens were - The farm on Santiago Island, the site of the largest of the four wind farms, was the first put into operation in September 2011. - It was developed, commissioned and deployed by InfraCo Africa, a multi-government funded, privately managed company.
 The project is now managed by Cabeolica SA established in 2009 by the Government of Cabo Verde, Electra (the government owned utility) and InfraCo Africa, the lead project developer.